hashicorp/terraform-website/content/source/docs/extend/plugin-sdk.html.md

 * Passing along a user agent header to backend APIs has been done a few ways.
 The new standalone SDK tries to standardize the creation of a user agent header, as well as provide an accurate version of Terraform calling the provider.
   - `terraform.VersionString()` has been removed, it provided the version of terraform the dependency, which was not accurate.
 The version of terraform can now be accessed at runtime in a provider's `ConfigureFunc`.
 See [example](https://github.com/terraform-providers/terraform-provider-kubernetes/pull/620/files)
   - `httpclient.UserAgentString()/terraform.UserAgentString()` have been removed.
 Please use [`httpclient.TerraformUserAgent()`](https://github.com/hashicorp/terraform-plugin-sdk/blob/e664f5b78081fde148c4ea55a0e068dc62fb2274/httpclient/useragent.go#L14) instead.
   - `httpclient.New()` has been removed.
 Please use `github.com/hashicorp/go-cleanhttp.DefaultPooledClient()` directly with a custom transport.
-This is how [`httpclient.New()`](https://github.com/hashicorp/terraform/blob/39f61a07955b57c0a4afeb183259ca1697677148/httpclient/client.go#L12) was implement in Core.
+This is how [`httpclient.New()`](https://github.com/hashicorp/terraform/blob/39f61a07955b57c0a4afeb183259ca1697677148/httpclient/client.go#L12) was implemented in Core.

+  * A small number of providers have used the [flatmap package](https://github.com/hashicorp/terraform/tree/e1d0acda0b19be25ea96748896d3cd7117df955a/flatmap).
+Unfortunately it will not be apart of the standalone SDK.
+It is recommended to just move away from using that altogether, but as a quick solution, copy paste whatever is needed over and strip away the parts that are Terraform Core specific.
+This package was never intended to be used outside of Terraform Core.

+Some of the rationale behind which packages made up SDK v1.0.0 can be seen from the [analysis](https://github.com/radeksimko/terraform-provider-sdk-exposure) we performed.